 Hot weather can sometimes weaken the colour of your pergola.
-This may show impact on your outdoor furniture as well.
-If you are using a wooden pergola, make sure you get it painted with high quality heat resistant paint or if you are repainting it, do it with the same.
+This may show an impact on your outdoor furniture as well.
+If you are using a wooden pergola, make sure you get it painted with high-quality heat-resistant paint or if you are repainting it, do it with the same.

 Trim the Vines

 To make the ambience look livelier, many people grow vines along pergolas.
 But remember that thickened vines can add more weight to your pergolas and can weaken it, though pergolas are capable of tolerating huge weight.
 Therefore, keep trimming the vines couple of times a year.